nsreeen/nsreeen.github.io/blog/posts/calculator_interpreter.md

 type: post
 """

-I made a toy calculator language, interpreted it in Python, and made a REPL to interact with it.
+I made a toy calculator language, interpreted it in Python, and made a REPL to interact with it!

 So far, the language I made can: